Storyflow Logo

 Five criteria determined the rankings.

 Planning depth.
 Show concept, season arc, episode outlining, guest research, production checklist.
-Tools that handled all five scored highest.
+Tools that held all five of the plan stage without a second app scored highest.

 Workflow fit.
-Three real podcasts: solo founder interview, narrative documentary, internal company podcast.
-Tools that fit one but not the others got split scores.
+Three real podcasts: solo founder interview, narrative documentary, internal company show.
+Tools that fit one shape but not the others got split scores.

 Detailed Reviews: Best Podcast Planning Tools 2026